Aeneas

-In Greco-Roman mythology, Aeneas (/ᵻˈniːəs/ in-EE-əs; /la-x-classic/; from Αἰνείᾱς) was a Trojan hero, the son of the Trojan prince Anchises and the Greek goddess Aphrodite (equivalent to the Roman Venus).
-His father was a first cousin of King Priam of Troy (both being grandsons of Ilus, founder of Troy), making Aeneas a second cousin to Priam's children (such as Hector and Paris).
-He is a minor character in Greek mythology and is mentioned in Homer's Iliad.
+Aeneas (/ᵻˈniːəs/ in-EE-əs; /la-x-classic/; from Αἰνείας) was a Trojan hero in Greco-Roman mythology, the son of the Trojan prince Anchises and the Greek goddess Aphrodite (equivalent to the Roman Venus).
+His father was a first cousin of King Priam of Troy (both being great-grandsons of Tros, founder of Troy), making Aeneas a second cousin to Priam's children (such as Hector and Paris).
+He is a figure in Greek mythology, appearing in Homer's Iliad.
 Aeneas receives full treatment in Roman mythology, most extensively in Virgil's Aeneid, where he is cast as an ancestor of Romulus and Remus.
 He became the first true hero of Rome.
 Snorri Sturluson identifies him with the Norse god Víðarr of the Æsir.

 Etymology

 Coinage of Aenea, with portrait of Aeneas. c.
 510–480 BCE.